The best rechargeable AA batteries in 2025 to power your cameras and portable devices

 However, we think the main benefit of the Eneloop batteries is that they're rated for an average 2,100 recharges, well exceeding many competing options.
 And, like the slightly pricier and higher-capacity Eneloop Pro batteries, they come pre-charged using solar power, are rated to work in a -20 to +50 degrees Celsius (-4° to 122° Fahrenheit) temperature range.

-We were impressed that these Itson Pro batteries come in a recycled cardboard box, rather than a plastic blister pack.
-But what we really love about these cells is that that they perform so well with a fast charger.
+I was impressed that these Itson Pro batteries come in a recycled cardboard box, rather than a plastic blister pack.
+But what I really love about these cells is that that they perform so well with a fast charger.
 If you want to top up the power quickly, many rechargeable batteries get too hot to handle if you use a super-fast charger.
-Not so the Itson ItsRecharge Pros, which stay cool - greatly speeding up the charging process for busy photographers.
+Not so, the Itson ItsRecharge Pros stay cool, which greatly speeds up the charging process for busy photographers.
 They pack lots of power too… In our tests using a flashgun, these batteries gave us 320 full-power flashes on a single charger.
 Many higher-rated 2800mAh batteries I’ve tested tend to run out at about 290 flashes.

 Established in 1998, EBL has earned a good reputation over the years for making high-quality rechargeable batteries and chargers.
 There are various capacity options in their AA line-up but the 2800mAh is currently the most powerful, and just outstrips the Eneloop Pro at the top of our guide.
 The EBL batteries have a rated working temperature range of -20 degrees to +60 degrees Celsius or -4 to 140 degrees Fahrenheit, so they’ll keep going in extreme environments, too.